four bedrooms, a workshop and two garages, nestled in Châtillon, not far from Clamart

 Our opinion

 This burrstone house is a delightful dwelling with a pleasant style that mixes traits from the two eras that shaped it: the early 20th century and the late 20th century.
-This family home awaits you and you could renovate it elegantly to write a new chapter in its story.
-The neighbourhood is calm.
-It is the ideal backdrop, set back from urban bustle yet conveniently close to Paris.
-The two closed garages could easily be used to house vehicles.
-And the self-contained workshop could be repurposed to complete the property: it could be an artist’s studio, a guesthouse, a student’s studio apartment or even a workplace for a professional practice.
-The possibilities are endless.
+A family home that includes an immense living room for such an old dwelling, it simply awaits its new owners to propose an elegant renovation and write a new chapter in its history.
+In addition, the peaceful neighbourhood represents an ideal living environment for a family, set back from the urban bustle and, yet, conveniently close to Paris, while the two closed garages are ideal for parking vehicles and the self-contained workshop could be repurposed to complete the property: an artist’s studio, a guesthouse, a student’s studio apartment or even a workplace for a professional practice.
+The possibilities here are endless.

 1 062 699 € Fees excluded